Harper leads Howard against South Carolina State

 Washington; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: Howard takes on South Carolina State after Blake Harper scored 35 points in Howard’s 80-79 overtime loss to the Hampton Pirates.
+BOTTOM LINE: Howard plays South Carolina State after Blake Harper scored 35 points in Howard’s 80-79 overtime loss to the Hampton Pirates.

-The Bison have gone 6-4 at home.
-Howard has a 3-7 record in games decided by 10 points or more.
+The Bison are 6-4 on their home court.
+Howard gives up 80.3 points and has been outscored by 1.4 points per game.

-The Bulldogs are 3-3 in conference play.
+The Bulldogs are 3-3 in MEAC play.
 South Carolina State is 0-3 in games decided by 3 points or fewer.

-Howard averages 8.6 made 3-pointers per game, 2.7 more made shots than the 5.9 per game South Carolina State gives up.
-South Carolina State averages 75.8 points per game, 4.5 fewer than the 80.3 Howard gives up.
+Howard averages 8.6 made 3-pointers per game, 2.7 more made shots than the 5.9 per game South Carolina State allows.
+South Carolina State averages 6.3 made 3-pointers per game this season, 1.6 fewer made shots on average than the 7.9 per game Howard allows.

+The Bison and Bulldogs match up Monday for the first time in conference play this season.

 TOP PERFORMERS: Harper is averaging 19.4 points, 6.6 rebounds and 3.5 assists for the Bison.
-Marcus Dockery is averaging 17.6 points over the last 10 games.
+Marcus Dockery is averaging 17.6 points over the past 10 games.

-Wilson Dubinsky is shooting 41.0% from beyond the arc with 1.6 made 3-pointers per game for the Bulldogs, while averaging 7.3 points.
-Drayton Jones is shooting 47.5% and averaging 12.3 points over the last 10 games.
+Drayton Jones is scoring 12.9 points per game and averaging 5.1 rebounds for the Bulldogs.
+Omar Croskey is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bison: 3-7, averaging 79.0 points, 27.5 rebounds, 17.0 assists, 4.8 steals and 2.6 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 83.5 points per game.